Land and Resource Policies for the future, guided by the past

 The lands and waters of Bristol Bay have sustained our people for millennia, and our foremost duty is to manage them prudently for future generations.
 Cultural traditions and reverence for the land are passed on to our children, and also inform BBNC’s policies.

-When the Alaska Native Claims Settlement Act (ANCSA) was signed into law in 1971, BBNC took direct responsibility for about 12 percent of the 40 million acres in Southwest Alaska that make up the Bristol Bay region.
-That’s roughly three million acres of subsurface estate and 116,000 acres of surface lands, all under BBNC’s stewardship.
+Through ANCSA, BBNC took direct responsibility for about 11% of the 27.5 million acres of land in Southwest Alaska that make up the Bristol Bay region.
+BBNC stewards three million acres of subsurface estate and more than 115,000 acres of surface lands.

 BBNC strives to promote in-region economic development of the natural resources on its lands, including minerals, oil, gas and tourism, carefully selecting and supporting only those projects that will both enrich our Native ways and sustain our lands.